hanxiaomax/Learncpp_CN/docs/13-2-classes-and-class-members.md

 Just like a struct declaration, a class declaration does not allocate any memory.
 It only defines what the class looks like.

-Warning
+!!! warning "注意"

 	Just like with structs, one of the easiest mistakes to make in C++ is to forget the semicolon at the end of a class declaration.
 This will cause a compiler error on the _next_ line of code.
 Modern compilers like Visual Studio 2010 will give you an indication that you may have forgotten a semicolon, but older or less sophisticated compilers may not, which can make the actual error hard to find.

 Class (and struct) definitions are like a blueprint -- they describe what the resulting object will look like, but they do not actually create the object.
 To actually create an object of the class, a variable of that class type must be defined: